zpimentel/CHIP-Seq/README.md

 ## Scripts:
 ./scripts/get_sra_data.sh: Downloads the samples from the SRA based on sample.list.
 ./scripts/index_ref_genome.sh: Download, decompress, and index (with bowtie2) the human reference genome.
 ./scripts/map_reads.sh: Map the SRA reads to the human reference genome.
+./scripts/call_peaks.sh: Call peaks for the 2 cell types independently with epic.

 ## Steps:
 Clone the git repo and change directory into it.